CarlOsterberg/D7050E/d7050e_2020/HOME_EXAM.md

 let b:&i32 = &a;
 let c:&i32 = &a; //Works
 ```
-Multiple mutable references arent allowed to the same variable.
+Multiple mutable references aren't allowed to the same variable.
 ```rust
 let mut a:i32 = 5;
 let b:&mut i32 = &a;